 The Texas Legislature established the Science Park in 1971 as an educational and research facility for the cooperative study of the interaction between humans and the environment.

-After the Legislature approved a bill that activated the Science Park and appropriated funding for its initial planning, MD Anderson acquired 717 acres of land near Smithville, Texas from the Texas Parks and Wildlife Department to develop the site.
-In 1977, construction of the original buildings (a conference center, two laboratory facilities and a guest residence) was completed, and the campus was formally dedicated as a research center for the study of cancer cause and prevention.
+After the legislature approved a bill that activated the Science Park and appropriated funding for its initial planning, MD Anderson acquired 717 acres of land near Smithville, Texas from the Texas Parks and Wildlife Department to develop the site.
+In 1977, construction of the original buildings (a conference center, two laboratory facilities, and a guest residence) was completed, and the campus was formally dedicated as a research center for the study of cancer cause and prevention.

-The Cockrell Foundation presented a $5 million donation in 1998 to create the Virginia Harris Cockrell Cancer Research Center at MD Anderson Cancer Center, Science Park.
+The Cockrell Foundation donated $5 million in 1998 to create the Virginia Harris Cockrell Cancer Research Center at MD Anderson Cancer Center, Science Park.

 In 1999, The University of Texas Board of Regents approved a formal graduate degree program in Environmental and Molecular Carcinogenesis, later becoming Epigenetics and Molecular Carcinogenesis, and finally Genetics and Epigenetics.

 By 2000, Science Park had achieved a substantial foundation of support, a stable administration, and a significant investment in faculty and research support.
 Construction of a state-of-the-art, 26,000 square foot laboratory building (Lab 4) was completed in 2009.
 In 2014, the department grew to include additional laboratories in Houston.
 The campus and department employ over 200 people and are an integral part of both the larger Bastrop County and MD Anderson communities.